Continuous Performance Management

 To learn more about the advantages of engaging in regular Touchpoints, join Tina Kapalin for an in-person training session and leave inspired and motivated.

 “Your journey at Virginia Tech could be more than just a typical career path.
 Join this metaphorical hiking adventure, where communication challenges blend seamlessly into the natural beauty of a trail, fostering teamwork, engagement, and practical application of Touchpoint (one-on-one) strategies.”
-The Trail to Feedback Mastery: Let's Collaborate with Touchpoints (link to training)
+The Trail to Feedback Mastery: Let's Collaborate with Touchpoints Please contact the Employee Relations Team if you would like to schedule a group training.

 Learn more about Touchpoints